 Paul Farmer has been Chief Executive of Mind, the leading mental health charity working in England and Wales since May 2006.

-Paul is Chair of the NHS England Independent Oversight & Advisory Group which brings together health and care leaders and experts to oversee the current mental health long term plan for the NHS in England.
+Paul is Chair of the NHS England Independent Oversight and Advisory Group which brings together health and care leaders and experts to oversee the current mental health long term plan for the NHS in England.
 He co-authored ‘Thriving at Work’ for the government, setting out how to transform mental health in work places.

 Paul is a Commissioner at Historic England.
 He has an Honorary Doctorate of Science from the University of East London, is an Honorary Fellow of St Peter’s College, Oxford, and The Royal College of Psychiatrists, and was awarded a CBE in the New Year’s Honours 2016.